 The reporting cycle involves the running, managing, updating, and reporting of a company’s accounts.
 The cycle usually runs concurrently with the planning and budgeting cycles.
 It ensures that the company is ready to begin the following period.
-A company’s planning/budgeting cycles and reporting cycle are usually independent of each other but can involve the same people in their preparation.
+A company’s planning/budgeting cycles and reporting cycles are usually independent of each other but can involve the same people in their preparation.

 The planning cycle involves future estimations in spending and income cashflows while the reporting cycle gives the current standings of the company, with regards to assets, revenue, and expenses, after a specified period of business time.
 Therefore, the planning cycle looks forward in terms of time, while the reporting cycle looks backward on business activity and the most recent standings.